 Asaba is a luxurious ryokan with healing onsen (hot springs) and impeccable service.
 Located in the Izu Peninsula’s charming Shuzenji Onsen, it is also featured in our sample itinerary, Luxury Ryokans & the Japanese Countryside.

-Local cuisine Azumi Setoda
+Azumi Setoda Garden

 Azumi Setoda

 In recent years, Japan’s Setouchi region has become increasingly popular with travelers, thanks in great part to Naoshima (the “art island”) and, to a lesser degree, Onomichi and the Shimanami Kaido.
-The Seto Inland Sea and its many islands are often referred to as “Japan’s Mediterranean,” and with good reason: think citrus and olive oil, fresh seafood, pristine islands, and charming fishing villages.
+The Seto Inland Sea and its many islands are often referred to as “Japan’s Mediterranean,” and with good reason: think citrus and olive oil, fresh seafood, and charming fishing villages.

 Beniya Mukayu